Multi-model RAG with SurrealDB & LangChain

 • Graph databases, which use nodes and edges to represent and store data.

-You can think of the first model as SurrealDB’s default state, because a running SurrealDB instance will always be ready to store and query data of this nature.
+You can think of the first model as SurrealDB’s default state, because a running SurrealDB instance will always be ready to store and query document data.
 Thus, you can start out with schemaless records (document database style):

 CREATE town:toria SET name = "Toria", population = 21520;